A Metropolis-class sampler for targets with non-convex support: Introduction

 The rest of the paper is structured as follows.
 We introduce the skipping sampler in Section~\ref{sec:gs} and state our main results in Section~\ref{sec:mainthms}.
-Implementation and extensions are discussed in Section \ref{sec:implementation}, numerical examples are presented and discussed in Section~\ref{sec:num}, and Section~\ref{sec:proof} is devoted to the proof of the main results.
+Implementation and extensions are discussed in Section \ref{sec:implementation}.
+Numerical applications to slice sampling and rare event sampling are given in Section~\ref{sec:num}, together with an application to global optimisation.
+Section~\ref{sec:proof} is devoted to the proof of the main results.